anonyknight/anonyknight.github.io/docs/techs/OMSCS/CS6211-System-Design-for-Cloud-Computing/index.md

 ## Projects

-- Software Defined Networks (SDN): Click [here ](https://www.coursera.org/learn/sdnetworking#syllabus)for more information on this module.
+- Software Defined Networks (SDN): Click [here](https://www.coursera.org/learn/sdnetworking#syllabus)for more information on this module.
-- Cloud System Software: Click [here ](https://www.coursera.org/learn/cloud-sys-software#syllabus)for more information on this module.
+- Cloud System Software: Click [here](https://www.coursera.org/learn/cloud-sys-software#syllabus)for more information on this module.
-- Network Function Virtualization: Click [here ](https://www.coursera.org/learn/network-virtual#syllabus)for more information on this module.
+- Network Function Virtualization: Click [here](https://www.coursera.org/learn/network-virtual#syllabus)for more information on this module.
-- Cloud Applications: Click [here ](https://www.coursera.org/learn/cloud-app#syllabus)for more information on this module.
+- Cloud Applications: Click [here](https://www.coursera.org/learn/cloud-app#syllabus)for more information on this module.

 ## References